Where is it?

-ACI marina Dubrovnik lies near the village of Korolac, about 2 Nm from the entrance to the port of Gruz and only 6 km from the old city nucleus.
+ACI Marina Dubrovnik lies near the village of Komolac, about 2 Nm from the entrance to the port of Gruz and only 6 km from the old city nucleus.
 It is open throughout the whole year.

 Dubrovnik is a city, port and tourist centre of the Southern Dalmatia, situated in a valley under the hill Srd.
 The indented coast offers tourists secluded bays with exotic pebbled beaches as well as steep cliffs exposed to the open sea.